 You may enter the Contest starting at 8am on Tuesday, February 24th, 2026 (excluding holidays) (“Entry Period”).
 We reserve the right to stop the contest at any time.
 All times referenced in these Official Rules are Eastern Time.

-** Contest sponsors reserve the right to provide on-air and online clues, add bonus words for bonus chances to win extra cash, and/or increase the frequency of on-air game plays **
+** Contest sponsors reserve the right to provide on-air and online clues, add bonus words for bonus chances to win extra cash, and/or increase the frequency of on-air game plays. **

 how do I enter the contest?